HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Basic Repair and Testing.md

 > * An increasing resistance reading on an ohmmeter indicates you're measuring a *discharged capacitor that is charging*. {{< link id="T7D10" >}}
 > * Power supplies can store dangerous charges in *filter capacitors even after being turned off*. {{< link id="T0A11" >}}

 When measuring a capacitor with an ohmmeter, you might notice the reading starts low and then increases.
 This is normal behavior for a discharged capacitor.
-As the ohmmeter applies a small voltage to make its measurement, it charges the capacitor, causing the apparent resistance to increase over time.
+As the ohmmeter applies a small current to make its measurement, it charges the capacitor, causing the apparent resistance to increase over time.

 ⚠️ **WARNING**: Always discharge capacitors safely before working on equipment, especially in power supplies which can store dangerous charges even after being turned off.